splunk/kafka-mq-go/README.md

     * In kmq, a pair of physical topics are required for each logical queue.
 3. Message redelivery does not require the RedeliveryTracker component to [seek()](https://kafka.apache.org/0100/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#seek(org.apache.kafka.common.TopicPartition,%20long)) in the queue topic to fetch the contents of messages that require redelivery.
     * This is important as messages for all logical queues flow through the same physical Kafka topic and the throughput requirements for each logical queue may be different.
 It is possible for the original message contents of a low-volume logical queue to be deleted due to Kafka topic retention policies before redelivery is attempted.
     * This also means that queue processing throughput is unaffected by message redelivery when it occurs.
-Kafka relies on the system page cache (and message recency) for the performance characteristics that it has, and introducing a seek() has a negative effect on performance.
+Kafka relies on the system page cache (and message recency) for the performance characteristics that it has, and introducing a `seek()` has a negative effect on performance.
-    * In addition, this allows for the physical queue and markers topics to be configured with different numbers of partitions, retention policies, and other configuration, allowing for consumption of message and markers topics to be scaled independently as required.
+    * In addition, avoiding `seek()` calls allows for the physical queue and markers topics to be configured with different numbers of partitions, retention policies, and other configuration, allowing for consumption of message and markers topics to be scaled independently as required.
-    * In kmq, the redelivery component performs a seek() to fetch the contents of the message that requires redelivery.
-In order to reduce the negative impact on queue processsing throughput, kmq ensures that only forward seek()s are performed by requiring that the message & markers topics have equal number of partitions.
-With this constraint, there will only ever be one redelivery component performing seek() operations on particular message topic at any time.
+    * In kmq, the redelivery component performs a `seek()` to fetch the contents of the message that requires redelivery.
+In order to reduce the negative impact on queue processsing throughput, kmq ensures that only forward `seek()`s are performed by requiring that the message & markers topics have equal number of partitions.
+With this constraint, there will only ever be one redelivery component performing `seek()` operations on particular message topic at any time, minimising the amount of disruptive churn in the page cache.
 4. Message redelivery deadlines are immune to clock skew between message consumers, Kafka brokers, and redelivery tracker instances.
     * Similar to kmq, the timestamps of markers are used as the logical deadline clock that determines whether redelivery is required.
     * Unlike kmq, in the absence of new markers the value of the local clock of the redelivery tracker is *not used as an absolute value*.
 Instead, a local monotonic clock is used to determine the deadline clock value by taking the difference between the monotoic clock value at the time the last marker was received and the current monotonic clock value.